djluck/PromQL.Parser/README.md

    at UserQuery.Main() in C:\Users\james.luck\AppData\Local\Temp\LINQPad6\_aryncqeb\dwfjew\LINQPadQuery:line [[
 ```

-**Only an expressions syntax is validated, semantic validation is not applied**.
+**Only syntax is validated, semantic validation is not applied**.
 For example, the following expressions
 are considered valid by this library:

 ```